WRAS (FM): History

-Student DJ performs his on-air shift.
+Student DJs perform radio shifts in the Album 88 broadcast booth.

 On January 18, 1971, WRAS first began broadcasting, originally with an effective radiated power of 19,500 watts.

 The callsign WRAS was not first on the list of preferred callsigns for the station.
 The callsign WGSU and a few others were already taken, so WRAS was accepted, standing for "Radio At State."
 The first image lines for WRAS were "The Stereo Alternative" and the "Stereo Odyssey," although most listeners simply referred to the station as "rass."
 In 1982 the student general manager at the time changed the image line to "Album 88" and lessened the use of the callsign after seeing Arbitron radio ratings diaries in which listeners regularly confused FM stations WRAS, WRFG and WREK, which were all nearby each other on the radio dial.
 Album 88 refers to the album-based rotation the format employs: stressing several cuts from each album rather than a single.

 Album 88's first general manager was Richard Belcher, well known in later years to Atlanta television viewers for his investigative reporting, first on WAGA-TV and later WSB-TV.
 Alumni of the station span the range of media, from executive positions at the major recording labels and cable networks to air talent at radio and TV stations across the country.

 Album 88 has won numerous awards, frequently beating out commercial radio stations, from the former Atlanta weekly Creative Loafing, the monthly Atlanta magazine, and the former College Music Journal.
 And for a student station with no budget for promotion, the station was also unusually successful, according to the Birch, Arbitron and, more recently, Nielsen ratings.
 While most student stations in the pre-internet era self-consciously eschewed popularity, WRAS sought to play a wide variety of music while gaining the largest audience possible.
 The station's impact on record sales in Atlanta led to the inclusion of Album 88 as a reporting station to Billboard magazine for a time in the 1980s.
 With the increasing number of stations on the FM dial in Atlanta since the 1990s, some commercial stations have increasingly targeted segments of the traditional WRAS audience.
 Keeping true to its roots, Album 88 today airs a wider variety of music to reflect the much wider range of music genres and sub-genres which have developed in the post-internet era.

 Album 88 has played a crucial role in "breaking" a wide range of artists including R.E.M., Deerhunter and Outkast.
 Several platinum and gold records hang in Album 88's studios and offices.
 According to Bob Geldof, he penned the Boomtown Rats hit song, "I Don't Like Mondays" in the Album 88 office after reading a telex report of the schoolyard shooting on which the song is based.